 - Q stands for queer/questioning.

-- + represents any other gender identities, expressions, sexual orientations and variations in sex characteristics that are not cisgender or heterosexual, or don’t fit within male/female biological binaries, including pansexual and two-spirit.
+- + represents any other gender identities, expressions, orientations and variations in sex characteristics that are not cisgender or heterosexual, or don’t fit within the male/female biological binary.

 Encourage students to explore the associative key terms with this exciting Card Sort.